SovereignCloudStack/k8s-cluster-api-provider/doc/usage/cluster-mgmt-capi-mgmt-node.md

   again, though.)
 The applied yaml files are collected in `~/$CLUSTERNAME/deployed-manifests.d/`.
 You can `kubectl delete -f` them to remove the functionality again.
-- You can of course also delete the cluster and create a new one if that level of disruption is fine for you.
+- You can, of course, also delete the cluster and create a new one if that level of disruption is fine for you.
 (See below in Advanced cluster templating with helm to get an idea how we want to make this more convenient in the future.)
-- Use `kubectl get clusters` in the `kind-kind` context to see what clusters exist.
+- Use `kubectl get clusters -A` in the `kind-kind` context to see what clusters exist.
 Use `kubectl get all -A` in the `testcluster-admin@testcluster` context to get an overview over the state of your workload cluster.
 You can access the logs from the capo controller in case you have trouble with cluster creation.